fire015/adblocker-notice-removal/README.md

 - Example: `www.foo.com/bar` will match `https://www.foo.com/bar/xyz` but not `https://www.foo.com/xyz`

 The `elementsToRemove` array takes a [CSS selector](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Selectors) such as `.class` or `#id` to remove.

+If you make a change to the `rules.json` file and submit a pull request, please also bump the version in the `manifest.json` file.